 The Qualifying Round took place during the window of Saturday 26 December 2020 – Wednesday 13 January 2021.

 National Round (Round 2)

-The 50 fastest clubs from the Qualifying Round now progress to the National Round (Round 2) – taking place between Wednesday 10 February to Monday 15 February 2021.
-Clubs that qualify to compete in the National Round will again be able to field an uncapped number of their registered runners – with finishing positions based on the 4 x fastest men and 4 x fastest women from each club.
-Runners can click here to enter via OpenTrack.
+The 50 fastest clubs from the Qualifying Round progressed to the National Round (Round 2) – which took place between Wednesday 10 February and Sunday 21 February 2021.
+Clubs that qualified to compete in the National Round were again able to field an uncapped number of their registered runners – with finishing positions based on the 4 x fastest men and 4 x fastest women from each club.

 International Round (Round 3)